Gray Foy: Mature work

 After receiving a career-affirming John Simon Guggenheim grant in 1961, Foy concentrated on his largest drawing, The Third Kingdom (1961–62), in which monochromatic greenish-umber tones convey the pro-longed activity of organic upheaval.
 Working on fibrous Japanese paper, Foy spent a year trying to illustrate elemental rock forms.

 Such mature drawings focus on botanical and geological forms in the act of transformation.
 They presage a modern-day concentration on ecological concerns by excavating the progression of natural processes.
 Curator Stephen C. Wicks explained: "The rich array of textures serves as a seductive skin beneath which the artist’s plant forms appear to germinate, writhe, and wither.
 The resulting effect underscores Gray Foy’s ability to create surrealist compositions of uncommon craftsmanship and visionary form."
-The artist's mature compositions are his spirited attempts to render on paper the mysteries of the biomass and origins of the life force.

-Illustrations

-To supplement the limited income he received from his fine art pursuits, Foy was actively involved in designing and illustrating magazine features in Mademoiselle magazine, book jackets for numerous publishers, and album covers for Long-Playing Records for Columbia Masterworks and Epic.
-Noteworthy book jackets include first editions of J. R. Salamanca's Lilith (1961) and Ray Bradbury's Something Evil This Way Comes (1962).
-Foy's design of the cover for Leonard Bernstein's recording of Igor Stravinsky's Le sacre du printemps (1957) was of such renown that it was reprinted on the hundredth-anniversary commemorative DVD edition (2013).
-A selection of such commercial illustrations is listed below.